 Publishing one nonfiction book typically doesn’t provide you with a ticket to success—at least if you want a career as a nonfiction author or any type of author for that matter.
 To succeed in the competitive publishing arena, you need a career plan that includes a book—or more than one book—as well as a brand, a website, a promotion plan, and a business.
 If you take the time to craft a career plan, you’ll have a pass to travel to your desired destination: successful authorship.

-Every day I coach clients using a proprietary career-planning system.
+Every week I work with authors, bloggers and experts to create a career plan unique to their focus and circumstances.
+I do this using a proprietary career-planning framework I developed and turned into a four-session coaching program.
 I feel the plan is essential, and I recommend almost all my clients produce one early in the coaching process or their journey to authorship, professional writing or blogging, or expert status.

 The 10 Fundamental Elements of an Author Career Plan